Easy Moussaka Recipe

 For the bolognese sauce layer (7 ingredients, 2 layers)

-Onions & garlic, dried oregano & cinnamon: You can use regular white onion or red onion.
+- Onions & garlic, dried oregano & cinnamon: You can use regular white onion or red onion.
+Don’t skip the cinnamon – it adds so much authentic flavor!

-Ground meat: I usually go for a low fat ground beef/beef mince.
-Feel free to use ground lamb, or even chicken, turkey, pork or a mixture instead if you prefer.
+- Ground meat: I usually go for a low fat ground beef/beef mince.
+Feel free to use ground lamb (what moussaka was traditionally made with), or even chicken, turkey, pork or a mixture instead if you prefer.

-Red wine: I think including this makes all the difference to the flavor of the sauce.
-However, feel free to replace with a good quality beef or chicken stock if you prefer.
+- Red wine: I think including this makes all the difference to the flavor of the sauce.
+However, feel free to replace with a good quality beef or chicken broth.

 For the bechamel sauce layer (5 ingredients, 1 layer on the top)

-Flour: Just ordinary all-purpose/plain white flour.
+- Flour: Just all-purpose/plain white flour.
 Gluten free will work.

-Milk (warmed): I’ve used full fat and half fat – either are fine.
+- Milk (warmed): I’ve used both whole milk and reduced fat – either are fine.

 How to make moussaka step-by-step